 T J Dolan Fusion Research Pergamon.

 Still useful.
-Based on Dolan's teaching.
+Based on Dolan's teaching from long ago.

 J Raeder et al Controlled Nuclear Fusion Wiley 1986.